Soap2953/DeepInTheDungeon/README.md

 -Class system, but only 2 of the classes, and only one you can actually choose rn

--Steelplate, probably one of the more difficult bosses

--3 items, the bow, the sword, and the spear
+-3 items, maybe 4 items